 Our 2018 Colchester Highland Games & Gathering will again have a Ceilidh Dance Party.

 If you are interested in joining us for some fun dance lessons prior to this please contact us HERE for the most people dancing a 'Strip the Willow' Ceilidh Dance.

-For your chance to participate in this record breaking attempt come along to our free classes or contact us HERE for more information.
+For your chance to participate in this record breaking attempt come along to our classes or contact us HERE for more information.

 It is a mixture of 18th century French Court, Ballet & Scottish Folk Dancing all rolled into one.